ChuckHill2/VideoLibrarian/Readme.md

   + TV Series folder does not have a video even though episode folders do.
   + Folders bracketed by '!' are ignored.
 Useful for unformatted folders that may have IMDB shortcuts for other purposes.
   + Shortcuts in the root folders are ignored.
   + IMDB shortcuts are the definitive files needed to retrieve and cache the movie properties.
 Video file names cannot be reliably parsed and used to find the movie on IMDB.
-See *MovieFolderPrep.exe*.
+See *VideoOrganizer.exe*.
 * Created custom FlowLayoutPanel because winforms built-in FlowLayoutPanel control is not designed for galleries.
   + Does not support virtual windows > 32768 pixels because Win32 scrollbars do not support scrolling > 32768.
   + Does not support child panels (e.g. tiles)
   + Does not support large number of controls (very very slow).
 * Cannot have large number of repeating panels with many controls (gallery) due to limited limited number of windows handles (an OS resource) allowed per application.
 For efficiency, created panels/tiles consisting of background image containing no more than 2 real controls.
-As a result, MovieGuide can support up to 3200 movies (TV Series count as one movie).
+As a result, VideoLibrarian can support up to 3200 movies (TV Series count as one movie).